-The current light is a small navigation beacon mounted on the original foundation.
+It is no longer an active aid to navigation, however there are danger signs mounted to the remaining foundation and skeletal tower.
 On nautical charts, this area is called “Lighthouse Lumps”.
 Located off Cobb Island at the western entrance to the Wicomico River; visible from many points on the south side of Cobb Island (end of MD 254).

 - Keeper Bio: Brooks, William Thomas “Billy”

 - Keeper Bio: Slacum, William Kirwan

 - Keeper Bio: Steinhise, Thomas Jefferson

 - Cobb Point Bar Lighthouse